semaphoreci/docs/docs/faq/faq.md

   <p>

-If you’ve added a new credit card to the subscription, but the old one is still being charged, it means that the new credit card wasn't marked for usage.
+If you’ve added a new credit card to the subscription, but the old one is still being charged, it means that the new credit card wasn't properly marked for usage.
 Here’s how to do that:
 </p>
 <p>

-1. Click on the initial of your organization in the top right corner of the page,
+1. Click on the initials of your organization in the top right corner of the page,
 <br>2.
 In the dropdown menu, choose <code>Plans & Billing</code>,
 <br>3.
-Next to the Payment details, click on <code>Credit card info</code>,
+Next to Payment details, click on <code>Credit card info</code>,
 <br>4.
-Go to <code>Subscription</code> tab
+Go to the <code>Subscription</code> tab
 <br>5.
 Click on <code>Manage</code>
 <br>6.
 Go to <code>Update Payment Method</code>
 <br>7.
-Click on the <code>Use this</code> button next to the credit card you'd like to use
+Click the <code>Use this</code> button next to the credit card you'd like to use
 </p>
 <p>
 After that, you can also remove the old credit card if you don't need it anymore.
 </p>
 </details>

-### Why can't I remove the old credit card after adding a new one?
+### Why can't I remove my old credit card after adding a new one?

 <details>
   <summary>Click for details</summary>